Zen to Go Logo

 Ergonomics

-Adapt the workplace (furniture, tools, tasks) to the capabilities of the person.
+Adapt the workstation (furniture, tools, tasks) to the capabilities of the person.

-Provide adjustable chairs and desks to avoid bad posture and repetitive strain injuries.
+Provide adjustable chairs and desks to avoid poor posture and repetitive strain injuries.

-Address risks to mental health, such as stress, burnout, and workplace harassment.
+Address mental health risks such as stress, burnout, and workplace harassment.

-Implement stress management programs, set realistic workloads, and promote positive leadership.
+Implement stress management programs, define realistic workloads, and promote positive leadership.

 Thinking about occupational health is a direct investment in your most valuable asset: your team.
-This investment translates into greater commitment, lower absenteeism, and a stronger, more resilient business.
+This investment translates to greater engagement, lower absenteeism, and a stronger, more resilient business.

-At the end of the day, a well-implemented strategy strengthens culture, demonstrates that the company genuinely cares for its people, and as a result, fosters loyalty and attracts the best talent.
+At the end of the day, a well-implemented strategy strengthens culture, demonstrates that the company genuinely cares about its people, and as a result, fosters loyalty and attracts the best talent.

-Why it is crucial in the Mexican work environment
+Why it is crucial in the Mexican labor environment

-In Mexico, understanding what occupational health is goes far beyond merely complying with legal requirements.
+In Mexico, understanding what occupational health is goes far beyond just fulfilling legal requirements.
 It is a strategic necessity that has a direct impact on the success of any company.

 If you think about it, the lack of well-structured wellness programs is the root cause of many headaches faced by HR leaders and company directors: a constant turnover of staff, the ongoing struggle to attract valuable talent, and productivity that seems stagnant.

-Addressing occupational health head-on is not an expense; it’s building a more competitive and, above all, more human company.
+Addressing occupational health head-on is not an expense; it’s about building a more competitive, and above all, more human company.

 The challenge of informality and its impact

-One of the biggest challenges in our country is the structure of the labor market itself.
-Let's be clear: informality is a complex problem affecting millions.
+One of the biggest challenges in our country is the very structure of the labor market.
+Let’s be clear: informality is a complex problem affecting millions.

-Recent data show that of the nearly 60 million people employed in Mexico, only about 37% had formal access to occupational health services.
-With a labor informality rate of 54.4% as of March 2024, the reality is that more than half of the country's workforce does not have full access to accident prevention programs, training, or specialized medical care.
-You can check the statistics from the Ministry of Labor and Social Welfare for the full numbers.
+Recent data shows that of the nearly 60 million employed people in Mexico, only about 37% had formal access to occupational health services.
+With a labor informality rate of 54.4% as of March 2024, the reality is that more than half of the country's workforce has no full access to accident prevention programs, training, or specialized medical care.
+You can consult the statistics from the Ministry of Labor and Social Welfare to see the complete numbers.

 This situation places a huge responsibility on the shoulders of formal companies.
-They have a unique opportunity to become a true refuge of well-being and safety for their teams, making a real difference in the quality of life of their employees.
+They have the unique opportunity to become a true refuge of wellness and safety for their teams, making a real difference in the quality of life of their employees.

 Infographic about qué es la salud ocupacional

-As the infographic summarizes, when a company decides to face challenges like high turnover, the benefits are tangible, starting with a noticeable increase in productivity.
+As summarized in the infographic, when a company decides to face challenges like high turnover, the benefits are tangible, starting with a noticeable increase in productivity.

 A real competitive advantage

-Ignoring occupational health has hidden costs that directly hit your business's profitability.
+Ignoring occupational health has hidden costs that directly impact your business’s profitability.

-Absenteeism, presenteeism (employees being physically present in the office but mentally absent due to stress), and low morale are clear symptoms of an environment that has neglected well-being.
-If you're interested in delving deeper, you can learn more about the key burnout data in Mexico in our article.
+Absenteeism, presenteeism (employees physically present in the office but mentally absent due to stress), and low morale are clear symptoms of an environment that has neglected wellness.
+If you’re interested in delving deeper, you can learn more about key burnout data in Mexico in our article.

-Investing in your team's health is not an expense; it's a statement of principles.
-It’s proof that you understand that sustainable success is built by taking care of people.
-A company that prioritizes well-being retains talent, inspires loyalty, and leads in its industry.
+Investing in the health of the team is not an expense; it is a statement of principles.
+It is the proof that you understand that sustainable success is built by taking care of people.
+A company that prioritizes wellness retains talent, inspires loyalty, and leads its industry.

 The four pillars of a successful occupational health program

-For an occupational health strategy to work, it doesn't need to be complicated.
-In our experience helping companies improve their work environment since 2019, we have seen that the most effective programs are supported by four clear and practical pillars.
+For an occupational health strategy to work, it doesn’t need to be complicated.
+In our experience helping companies improve their work environment since 2019, we have seen that the most effective programs are built on four clear and practical pillars.

-Think of them as a map that any leader can follow to build a safer, healthier, and consequently, much more productive work environment.
-It’s not about imposing rules, but about building a culture of well-being that is lived every day.
+Think of them as a map that any leader can follow to create a safer, healthier, and consequently, much more productive work environment.
+It’s not about imposing rules but about building a culture of wellness that is lived every day.

 Un grupo de trabajadores de oficina participando en una actividad de bienestar, con enfoque en la colaboración y la energía positiva.